What are the best practices for SaaS web design?

 It depends.

-Here’s a list of things to do if you want a site that isn’t like everyone else:
+Here’s a list of website design tips to do if you want a site that isn’t like everyone else:

 Does your site currently meet these standards?
 Did anything here surprise you?